WICG/attribution-reporting-api/EVENT.md

 The browser can place a limit on the number of a source site's pending source's unique `destination`s.
-When an attribution source is registered for an eTLD+1 that is not already in the pending sources and a source site is at its limit, the browser will delete the oldest pending attribution source from the source site.
-If after deleting the oldest source, the source site is still at its limit, the browser will continue to delete pending sources until it is able to make room for the newly registered source.
+When an attribution source is registered for an eTLD+1 that is not already in the pending sources and a source site is at its limit, the browser will drop the new source.

 The lower this value, the harder it is for a reporting origin to use the API to try and measure user browsing activity not associated with ads being shown.